 There are certainly reasons to recommend SmartThings.
-It has an excellent app, and might be ideal for people who want automation uninterrupted by internet downtime, though you have to be selective with hardware choices in that approach — ideally you’d have a hub and an arsenal of Zigbee accessories.
+It has an excellent app, and might be ideal for people who want automation uninterrupted by internet downtime, though you have to be selective with hardware choices in that approach — ideally you’d have a hub and an arsenal of Thread and Zigbee products.

 If you already own several Samsung devices, SmartThings is a natural fit.
 In fact, if you own one of the company’s connected appliances, the platform might as well be mandatory to get your money’s worth.